If you’ve ever had a dog with hotspots, you know how frustrating they can be.

 In addition, good parasite prevention, skin infection treatment, and allergy management are required to stop scratching and prevent skin trauma.

-Since bad hygiene is part of what causes Hot spots on dogs, Good hygiene and grooming regularly shouldn’t be neglected.
+Since bad hygiene causes hot spots on dogs, good hygiene and regular grooming shouldn’t be neglected.

 It is also critical for dogs who swim or frequently bathe to ensure that their coats are thoroughly dried after these activities.